Ichaelus/Github-Classifier/Documentation/Documentation.md

 Compute the recall per category- the number of repositories intuitively placed within a category in the set of repositories that got placed in the same category by your classifier.
-Compute the  precision per category- the number of repositories per category where the results determined by your automatic classifier matched your intuitive classification.
+Compute the  precision per category- the number of repositories per category where the results determined by your automatic classifier matched your intuitive classification."
-Discuss the quality of your results and argue whether, according to your opinion, a higher yield or a higher precision is more important for automated repository classification."

 <table>
 	<thead>